On the dimension of the Fomin-Kirillov algebra and related algebras: toc 0 Introduction

 We fix once and for all an arbitrary ground field $\mathbf{k}$.
 We will always work over this field.
 We denote by $\mathbb{S}_m$ the symmetric group on $m$ letters.
 We denote by $R$ the root system of type $\mathsf{A}_n$ where $n=m-1$.
 Fomin-Kirillov introduced in \cite[Definition~2.1]{fomin-kirillov} a quadratic $\mathbf{k}$-algebra $\EuScript{E}_m$, which is now called the Fomin-Kirillov algebra, defined by generators and relations where we have generators $x_\alpha$ for each $\alpha\in R$ and homogeneous relations

 There are plenty of motivations to consider the Fomin-Kirillov algebra.
-Let us mention at least two of them which are already present in \cite{fomin-kirillov}. \begin{itemize} \item The divided difference operators $\partial_\alpha$ acting either on the polynomial ring $\mathbf{k}[x_1,\ldots,x_m]$ or the coinvariant algebra $S_{\mathbb{S}_m}$ of $\mathbb{S}_m$ satisfy the above relations where $\partial_\alpha$ plays the role of $x_\alpha$, and the author does not know any other relations between them unless relations generated from the above.
-In other words, the algebra $\EuScript{E}_m$ projects onto the subalgebra of $\mathbf{k}[x_1,\ldots,x_m]$ or $S_{\mathbb{S}_m}$ generated by $\partial_\alpha$ where $\alpha$ runs through $R$.
+Let us mention at least two of them which are already present in \cite{fomin-kirillov}. \begin{itemize} \item The divided difference operators $\partial_\alpha$ acting on the polynomial ring $\mathbf{k}[x_1,\ldots,x_m]$ satisfy exactly the above relations in degree less or equal than two where $\partial_\alpha$ plays the role of $x_\alpha$.
+In other words, the algebra $\EuScript{E}_m$ projects onto the subalgebra of $\operatorname{End}_{\mathbf{k}}\mathbf{k}[x_1,\ldots,x_m]$ generated by $\partial_\alpha$ where $\alpha$ runs through $R$.
 The ideas of the Schubert calculus of divided difference operators will be prevalent in this paper, cf.~Section~\ref{sec:braided-leibniz}.
 For an elementary introduction to them, we refer to \cite{kirillov,knutson,macdonald1991notes}. \item Recall that over the complex numbers the coinvariant algebra $S_{\mathbb{S}_m}$ is canonically isomorphic to the cohomology ring of the complete flag variety $\mathrm{SL}_m(\mathbb{C})/B$ where $B$ is a Borel subgroup of $\mathrm{SL}_m(\mathbb{C})$ (\cite[Theorem~6.1]{fomin-kirillov}).
 Because of this geometric interpretation, the coinvariant algebra is sometimes also called Borel's algebra (at least when considered over the complex numbers).
 In \cite[Theorem~7.1]{fomin-kirillov}, it was proved that $S_{\mathbb{S}_m}$ can be canonically embedded into $\EuScript{E}_m$ via Dunkl elements.
 In this way, the Fomin-Kirillov algebra can be thought of as a noncommutative model for Schubert calculus, and can be useful to prove something about the latter. \end{itemize}

-In \cite[Conjecture~2.2]{fomin-kirillov}, the authors ask about the dimension of $\EuScript{E}_m$ considered as a $\mathbf{k}$-vector space.
-The following conjecture is nowadays well-known.
+In \cite[Problem~2.2]{fomin-kirillov}, the authors ask about the dimension of $\EuScript{E}_m$ considered as a $\mathbf{k}$-vector space.
+In this paper, we prove the following theorem.